SaiDarshan2003/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 10. Predict the result for the given values.
 ## Program:
 ```
-Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
 Developed by: Sai Darshan G
 RegisterNumber:  212221240047
 import pandas as pd
 data=pd.read_csv("Salary.csv")
-data.head()
-data.info()
 data.isnull().sum()
 from sklearn.preprocessing import LabelEncoder
 le=LabelEncoder()